Submit

 Simultaneous submissions are allowed.
 However, if your piece is accepted elsewhere, please let us know as soon as possible.

 We do not accept previously published work.
-However, if your work is published in Candelit Chronicles, you may republish it in another magazine so long as you credit us as your piece’s original place of publication.
+However, if your work is published in Candlelit Chronicles, you may republish it in another magazine so long as you credit us as your piece’s original place of publication.

 Other